roshiajin-kunai/sakkamade.github.io/_posts/witches/2021-02-24-witches-intro.md

 Thence, I desired to vanquish her at whatsoever cost.
 Only upon her defeat may I grow a great witch, grow pleased with myself.
 So  believed I.
-The space in between our forces, however, had its mere widening in the course of a middle school, and I have never drew a  victory at no occasion.
+The space between our forces, however, had its mere widening in the course of a middle school, and I have never drew a  victory at no occasion.